davegreenwood/simple-bsub/README.md

 For the example here the env installs pip, which is subsequently used to install our custom module, directly from a git repo.

+### HPC

+On the cluster, the login node does not have conda command available.
+It is necessary to add the anaconda module eg:

+        module add python/anaconda/2018.12/3.6

+This is probably best done from an interactive queue, but will still install the env in the `~/.conda` directory.

 ## Subprocess

 With current versions of Python, the recommended call is `run` which is a convenience